rowg/axiom_rangeseries_archive/README.md

 Axiom Data Science Archive, along with code that Axiom uses to manage the archive.

-The folder ```archive_management_scripts``` contains code used by Axiom on their servers for managing the RNG archive.
-If you are a HF radar operator you can safely ignore this!

 HOW TO USE THIS CODE TO PUSH RNG FILES TO AXIOM